Truck Accident Injury Lawyers

 - 18-Wheeler Parked on the shoulder for tire repairs – No reflectors – Underride Death

-Whether it is a UPS, Federal Express, Amazon Prime, oilfield, or delivery truck, many truck drivers speed, text while driving, driving under the influence of drugs or alcohol, and drive recklessly putting our lives in danger.
+Whether it is a UPS, Federal Express, Amazon Prime, oilfield, or delivery truck, many truck drivers speed, text while driving, drive under the influence of drugs or alcohol, and drive recklessly putting our lives in danger.
 The employer & truck owner can be held responsible for their negligent conduct in not properly screening the truck drivers, monitoring their habits, and failing to fire them.
 If you have been injured by a reckless or negligent truck driver, contact our truck accident lawyers for a free case review at 1-800-883-9858.

 Driving While Drunk, Tired or Drug-Impaired